raspberrypilearning/astro-pi-flight-case-mk2/en/step_1.md

 title: What you will learn
 ---

-+ Techniques for 3D printing irregular shapes
++ Techniques to 3D print irregular shapes
 + How to connect electronics to the Raspberry Pi computer using GPIO pins

 --- /collapse ---